cybrowl/dsign/README.md

 ## Canister Testing

-To ensure your contributions are solid and reliable, please run the canister tests:
+To verify that your contributions are reliable, please run the canister tests:

 `npm run test`